-- ✓ OK indicates that a particular monitor being checked has completed its diagnostic testing. - ➤ INC indicates that a particular monitor being checked has not completed its diagnostic testing. - N/A the monitor is not supported on that vehicle.
+✓ OK - indicates that a particular monitor being checked has completed its diagnostic testing.

+X INC - indicates that a particular monitor being checked has not completed its diagnostic testing.

+\bigcirc N/A - the monitor is not supported on the vehicle.

 The green, yellow and red LEDs provide a quick way to help you determine if a vehicle is ready for an Emission Test.